kaesve/write-ups/boids.md

   </figcaption>
 </figure>

 Some bird types like to travel in large groups -- flocks.
 These flocks can be mesmerising to watch.
 They draw large dark shapes in the sky, that quickly move and change in unpredictable ways.
 The behaviour of these bird-clouds seems very complex.
 It must be difficult to make a simulation that displays similair behaviour, right?
-Can you imagine the complexity of trying to figure out the flight path of each bird in the simulation?
+Can you imagine the complexity of trying to figure out the flight path of a hundred birds?

-Luckily, it turns out we can do much better than trying to control every single bird.
-The most prominent algorithm to simulate flocks is known as 'Boids' and was [introduced in 1987](http://www.red3d.com/cwr/papers/1987/boids.html "Flocks, Herds, and Schools:
+Luckily, it turns out we can do cool things without trying to control every single bird.
+In this article we look at a pretty well known algorithm called 'Boids', [introduced in 1987](http://www.red3d.com/cwr/papers/1987/boids.html "Flocks, Herds, and Schools:
 A Distributed Behavioral Model") by [C. Reynolds](http://www.red3d.com/cwr/index.html "Craigs homepage").
 It is a simple and elegant way to simulate a large amount of digital birds (which Reynolds called *boids*, as in *bird-oids*), that will behave similarly to flocks like in the picture above.
 At its core, the algorithm leans on two ideas.
 Instead of calculating a path for each boid it:

 1. defines how a boid can move -- how it turns and accelerates or how fast it can go for example,